Is Go a Systems Programming Language?

 With automatic garbage collection, is Go really suitable as a systems programming language?

-A topic that arise from time to time is whether Go is a systems programming language.
-The creators of Go has characterized it as such but many object to that label.
+A topic that arises from time to time is whether Go is a systems programming language.
+The creators of Go have characterized it as such but many object to that label.

-With automatic garbage collection it does not seem to fit the bill.
-You would not want to write an operating system kernel e.g. with a language using a garbage collector.
+With automatic garbage collection, it does not seem to fit the bill.
+You would not, for example, want to write an operating system kernel with a language using a garbage collector.

-However it helps to clarify by looking at wikipedia definition of systems programming:
+However, it helps to clarify by looking at Wikipedia’s definition of systems programming: